joside/sprintf.js/README.md

 ## format ##

 The format string is composed of zero or more directives: ordinary characters (excluding %) that are copied directly to the result, and conversion specifications, each of which results in fetching its own parameter.

 Each conversion specification consists of a percent sign (%), followed by one or more of these elements, in order:

 1. An optional sign specifier that forces a sign (- or +) to be used on a number.
 By default, only the - sign is used on a number if it's negative.
-This specifier forces positive numbers to have the + sign attached as well, and was added in PHP 4.3.0.
+This specifier forces positive numbers to have the + sign attached as well.
 * An optional padding specifier that says what character will be used for padding the results to the right string size.
 This may be a space character or a 0 (zero character).
 The default is to pad with spaces.
 An alternate padding character can be specified by prefixing it with a single quote (').
-See the examples below.
 * An optional alignment specifier that says if the result should be left-justified or right-justified.
 The default is right-justified; a - character here will make it left-justified.
 * An optional number, a width specifier that says how many characters (minimum) this conversion should result in.
 * An optional precision specifier in the form of a period (`.') followed by an optional decimal digit string that says how many decimal digits should be displayed for floating-point numbers.
 When using this specifier on a string, it acts as a cutoff point, setting a maximum character limit to the string.